athul-or/athul-or/README.md

-# Hi there, I'm Athul 👋
+# Hi there, I'm Athul OR👋

 💻 **MEARN Fullstack Developer | Azure DevOps Engineer**
 📍 Based in **Bangalore, India**